dzervoudakes/react-scaffolder/README.md

 ## A Homegrown React Template Generator

-While tools like Create React App and Next are objectively awesome, over time I've decided that I want to learn more about the engine behind the application.
+While tools like Create React App and Next.js are objectively awesome, over time I've decided that I want to learn more about the engine behind the application.
 As such, I started building and evolving my own React + Webpack configuration over time as a learning experience.

 I have since decided to share this tool with the open source community.
 Love it or loathe it, I will not be happy or offended either way. 🤷‍♂️